 Core 3- Understanding Legal Terms of Research Contracts and Ensuring Compliance

-Presenter: Lynne Hiebert (Fair Practices and Legal Affairs)
+Presenter: Lynne Hiebert (Legal Counsel, Office of Fair Practices and Legal Affairs)

 This session will include a brief overview of the Research Agreement Policy and Procedure and will review and explain the most commonly occurring provisions in research agreements including reporting, confidentiality, publication, intellectual property ownership and indemnification.

-This session will help to prepare you for the issues faced when your project requires dealing with the different procedures of institutions and how you can manage them.
+This session will help to prepare you for the potential issues that arise when your project requires collaboration with affiliated hospitals and health authorities.
 Advance preparation is key!
-You will be provided with the reasons for the differences and best practices in successfully administering the project.
+Participants will learn about the considerations and best practices for successfully administering the project.